 Now this is totally out of character for my friend, Frank.

 He looked me in the eye and he said “I was trying to get through my lecture, and this kid begins mouthing off, so I tell him to pipe down and also, that I’ll be speaking to him after class.
 So he and I sit down together after the class and then – and I don’t even know how this happened – and then I just lost it, and I got so mad at this guy…I just… And I feel terrible.
 I feel so badly.
 I’m not like that, that’s not how I am but I’m so stressed out right now what with Christmas and all kinds of demands on my time and my wallet.
 On the one hand I keep telling myself that I’m only human and I can only be pushed so far.
-But then, on the ether hand I’m a teacher too, and I should remember that the kids that push my buttons are usually the ones probably dealing difficult circumstances at home, and stuff, which turned out to be the case with this kid and now… oh… I don’t know….”
+But then, on the other hand I’m a teacher too, and I should remember that the kids that push my buttons are usually the ones dealing with difficult circumstances at home, and stuff, which turned out to be the case with this kid and now… oh… I don’t know….”

 “Frank” I said, “your reputation speaks for itself.
 You’re an excellent teacher, and a measured, well-respected guy.
 And you’re awesome, for that matter.
 It’s ok, things like this happen to everyone.
 You are only human you’re right.
 So now you’ve established your position with this kid…. spare the rod and all, right?”